Sajjad43/Capstone-Project/README.md

 Steps-

 Create a folder(name it anything , suppose 'X').
-Inside the folder, create a subfolder (name it "data) using cmd ,move to the newly created 'X',then run the command (mongod --dbpath=data)
+Inside the folder, create a subfolder (name it "data).
+Using cmd ,move to the newly created 'X',then run the command (mongod --dbpath=data)

 start another cmd,run the command (mongorestore -d visualCric .../Capstone/database) visualCric is the name of the database and .../Capstone/database is the path correspond to exported Database folder located